As PPC budgets continue to grow, so too will the demand for experienced pay-per-click services.

 Without a doubt, the most important part of PPC text ads copy is the headline.
 It's the largest part of the ad, the part we see first, and what triggers an emotional reaction.
 In this tutorial for writing PPC headlines that convert, PPC expert Andrew Lolk at White Shark Media takes a deep dive into the art and science of writing amazing ad copy.

 The guide then lays out 8 common pitfalls to avoid for writing ad copy that converts, including tips for saving space and which words to use to build trust with customers.

 But without a doubt, the biggest takeaway from this guide is that writing effective headlines is about much more than throwing your main keyword in the headline and hoping for the best.
 In fact, as Andrew points out, many of the best headlines today omit the keyword entirely.
 So next time you're writing headlines for ads, test a few sans-keywords.

 Oli Gardner and the Unbounce team continue to unleash their PPC knowledge with this epic 50-page ebook for building the ultimate PPC landing pages.
 This is Unbounce's bread and butter—building better landing pages for PPC marketers—and it's definitely worth the read.

-Overall, this sequential checklist is a nice summary of the essential steps to take when building PPC landing pages and definitely worth a read!
+Overall, this sequential checklist is a nice summary of the essential steps to build PPC landing pages and is definitely worth a read!